Vadakkumkara (Mukundapuram, Thrissur): Educational Facilities

 The nearest Medical College (Thrissur) is at a distance of 27 0 km from the village.

 The nearest Management Institute (Kuruvilassery) is at a distance of 15 km from the village.

 The nearest Polytechnic (Kallettumkara) is at a distance of 10 km from the village.

 The nearest Vocational Training School (Kuruvilassery) is at a distance of less than 15 km from the village.

 The nearest Non-formal Training Centre (Thrissur) is at a distance of more than 10 km from the village.

 The nearest Special School for Disabled is at a distance of 5 to 10 km from the village.

-Irrigation facilities

-Sources of irrigation are as follows (area in hectares):